 If you’re reading this and thinking the worst, don’t worry!
 The effects of interrupted and inconsistent rest can be improved over time with improved sleep.
 Here’s some information on how to do so below.

 Our body and brain function in a circadian rhythm.
 When you sleep train a baby, you are activating their circadian rhythm.
-It’s not uncommon to get out of whack as you go through life (late-night studying/finishing a project, early morning to catch a flight, late-night feedings, animals).
+It’s not uncommon to get out of whack as you go through life (late-night studying/finishing a project, early morning to catch a flight, late-night feedings, dealing with pets, etc).
 You may need to retrain your circadian rhythm.
 We can train our bodies and brains to get used to bedtime (i.e., condition our bodies) by engaging in relaxing activities during the hour or two before we go to sleep.
 This can include:

 Limiting yourself to calm activities prior to trying to fall asleep

-- having a cup of herbal tea (chamomile is a great choice, stay away from caffeine)
+- Having a cup of herbal tea (chamomile is a great choice, stay away from caffeine)

-- lighting a nice candle/putting a calming essential oil in your diffuser.
+- Lighting a nice candle/putting a calming essential oil in your diffuser.
 Lavender is very soothing.

-- read something that allows your brain to turn off (fiction book vs. work documents)
+- Read something that allows your brain to turn off (fiction book vs. work documents)

-- listen to calming music or sounds
+- Listen to calming music or sounds

-- do a skincare routine
+- Do a skincare routine

-- take a bath (be sure you give your body enough time to cool down.
+- Take a bath (be sure you give your body enough time to cool down.
 Research shows that 67 degrees is the best sleeping temperature.)